jtoth7824/employee_directory/README.md

 ## Installation

 * Fork or clone the repo.
-* Make sure to install all the depedencies by running the following command:
+* Make sure to install all the dependencies by running the following command:
     * **npm install**

 ## Usage